18 email marketing performance metrics for improved campaign tracking

 4

-Check your emails for issues before you hit send to avoid any nasty surprises.
-Look out for spam-like content and check for broken links, images and other technical issues such as invalid HTML validation.
+Check your emails for issues before you hit send: HTML validation tests can identify spam-like content, broken links, images, and other technical issues such as invalid HTML validation.

 Boost your IPR with MailerCheck